 Recovering from Toxic Mold

-Once you’ve completed the tests and identified the toxins that are affecting your body and what environment they’re in, you’ll be able to begin the process of recovering from toxic mold illness and reclaiming your health.
+Once you’ve completed the tests and identified the toxins that are affecting your body and what environment they’re in, you’ll be able to begin the process of recovering from mycotoxin poisoning and reclaiming your health.

 How to Recover from Toxic Mold

 Tackling toxic mold can be a daunting experience if you don’t know where to begin.
 I want to arm you with the tools to get your life and your health back in order.
-The good news is that because I’ve been through this situation myself more than once and worked with hundreds of toxic mold patients, I can pass on what I’ve learned and offer you realistic strategies for combating the mold that creates mycotoxins.
+The good news is that because I’ve experienced mycotoxin poisoning myself more than once and worked with hundreds of toxic mold patients, I can pass on what I’ve learned and offer you realistic strategies for combating the mold that’s causing your mycotoxins symptoms.

 Cleaning Your Home of Toxic Mold